 What Happened

-Canada's Prime Minister Carney stated that the current US-led world order is breaking down due to false assumptions and increasing fragility.
-He advocates for building a new global order founded on values such as human rights and sustainable development.
-Concurrently, Canada is focusing on strengthening its domestic economy through measures including tax cuts, trade agreements, and strategic investments in key industries to promote economic stability.
+Canada's Prime Minister Carney delivered a speech emphasizing the decline of the US-led world order and the need to build a new global framework centered on human rights and sustainable development.
+He criticized the existing system as fragile and based on false assumptions.
+Concurrently, Canada is bolstering its domestic economy through strategic tax cuts, new trade deals, and targeted investments in key sectors.

 Why It Matters